 and more

-Energy correlators are a class of observables that are of wide interest in collider physics due to their compelling theoretical properties, their novel features for experimental studies, and the breadth of physical information they encode, ranging from the value of the QCD coupling constant αs to the behavior of TMDs.
-We significantly improve the theoretical prediction of the two-point energy correlator (EEC) by removing its leading renormalon, a type of singularity that causes poor perturbative convergence and provides information on nonperturbative effects.
-Our results lay the groundwork for improving predictions of related correlators and the precision of the physical information we extract from these observables.
+Motivation: Energy correlators (EECs) are a class of collider observables that are of wide interest due to their compelling theoretical properties, novel features for experimental studies, and the breadth of physical information they encode, ranging from the value of the QCD coupling αs to TMDs.

 Links